brimurphy/whackwalrus/README.md

 - Everybody in the Code Institute [Slack](https://app.slack.com/client/T0L30B202) page for your help and humour, I hope to be more active in the near future.

-- [Code Institue](https://codeinstitute.net/) for the opportunity to change my career
+- [Code Institue](https://codeinstitute.net/) for the opportunity to change my career.

 - Jonathan Munz for his expertise, knowledge, guidance and patience as I worked through this project.

-- My Partner, daughter for allowing me the time to do this course, I know how much you have sacrificed so I can have the time to study
+- My Partner, daughter for allowing me the time to do this course, I know how much you have sacrificed so I can have the time to study.

-- Family members and friends who have tested the game out for me and given me valuable feedback
+- Family members and friends who have tested the game out for me and given me valuable feedback.

+### Audio Content

+- The 'Whack' sound on hitting a walrus was supplied by Keith Murphy.

 ### Content

-- Written content by Brian Murphy
+- Written content by Brian Murphy.